firebase/genkit/README.md

 - [Genkit plugins on npm](https://www.npmjs.com/search?q=keywords:genkit-plugin)
 - [Writing Genkit plugins](https://firebase.google.com/docs/genkit/plugin-authoring)

+You can also find several samples built by the Genkit community in this [repository](https://github.com/TheFireCo/genkit-plugins).
+Keep in mind these are not developed or supported by the Genkit core team.

 ### Deployment

 **Deploy your AI feature with a single command** through the Firebase or Google Cloud CLI to: